beasteers/PUI2017_bs3639/CitibikeReview_gb1877.md

 ### Additional Comments

 Based on the data, I would rather choose monthly data than weekly data.
 The reason being, the data for user type 'Customer' is quite small when a small time span of week is considered.
 The longer duration would have showed the effects of the problem in a more broader way.

+# FBB ok, this should have been uplaoded to HW3, where the original proposal was